 5. Lay Leadership and Focal Ministry Themes Stage 1 IN OUR CHURCH Stage 2 IN OUR CHURCH Stage 3 IN OUR CHURCH Stage 4 IN OUR CHURCH Team working.
 There is no sense of shared leadership.
-Clergy and statutory office holders (e.g. churchwardens) fulfil their roles but independently.
+Clergy and churchwardens fulfill their roles but independently.
 There are no licensed or authorised lay ministers.
 Those in leadership (clergy and lay) meet together and we have the beginnings of a leadership ministry team structure in place.
 Lay leaders operate in all areas of church life.
 The leadership ministry team meets regularly with clear communication.
 Effective collaborative leadership (lay and ordained) is evident in all areas of church life.
 Lay teams are released and empowered.
 This results in transformation and growth of the church, numerically and spiritually.
 Identifying leaders / ministers.
-We have no obvious method for identifying new leaders and people lack confidence to step forward as volunteers.
+We have not intentionally identified new leaders and people lack confidence to step forward as volunteers.
 We are actively looking for new leaders to support and strengthen existing roles.
-We give some thought to diversity amongst this leadership.
+We have commissioned lay ministers to serve in church and community.
 We release leaders for new missional aspects of our ministry, as well as existing roles, and we welcome fresh vision.
 Leaders reflect the diversity of our church / community.
-Identification of new leaders covers roles that don't yet exist and conscious 'succession planning'.
+Identification of new leaders covers roles that don't yet exist and we make use of conscious 'succession planning'.
 Supporting and caring for leaders / ministers.
 People who take leadership roles are largely left to 'get on with it', without explicit support or accountability.
 We try to make sure that expectations placed on leaders are realistic and that they know they have access to support.
 Our leaders are supported through regular meetings and other encouragement.
 Leaders are self-aware.
 They benefit from good support, collaborative working and a sense of purpose from clear and sympathetic accountability.
 Training & equipping leaders and ministers.
 Leaders are not made aware of, or encouraged to take advantage of, training opportunities.
 Leaders are encouraged to seek out training and equipping, as they identify specific gaps in their skills / knowledge.
 We provide good opportunities to leaders to develop character and skills, as well as their accountability and collaborative working.
 Leaders are committed to growing and developing in their roles with equipping adjusted to their needs and circumstances.
 Focal ministry.
-There are no focal ministers yet.
+We do not yet have Focal Ministers.
 The PCC has begun to explore Focal Ministry.
-Focal Ministry has been launched.
-Established Focal Ministry is in place and functioning well.
+We have nominated or authorised Focal Ministers in place.
+We have Focal Ministers who are confident in their roles and are working well as part of a wider team.